5 Stunning Ways to Pair Wood Kitchen Cabinets With White Countertops

 3. Dark wood cabinets with white countertops

 Many woods can be stained to appear darker to make the grain texture more apparent.
-Whether you like the look of a reddish Cherry Wood, or a more saturated color, darker cabinets may be the best option.
-This tone of cabinetry can offer a more traditional feel, while still maintaining modern elegance, especially when paired with a bold movement or marble alternative countertop.
+Whether you like the look of a reddish cherry wood, or a more saturated color, darker cabinets may be the best option.
+This tone of kitchen cabinetry can offer a more traditional feel, while still maintaining modern elegance, especially when paired with a white bold movement or marble-alternative countertop.

 An open floor plan kitchen with natural light can play with darker stained cabinets while still having the feel of a large space.
 Thanks to finishing techniques and stains, walnut looks much darker in this kitchen from STUDIO GREY and SUSTAINABLE 9 DESIGN + BUILD.
 ELLA MATTE™, with thin horizontal veining, mimics the grain in the wood, creating a stylish parallel between countertop and cabinetry.